 The price of your catamaran rental will vary depending on a few factors including the size of the catamaran, the time of year and length of your rental as well as the year the catamaran was constructed.
 You can expect to pay € 300 / day up to € 3000 / day depending on these factors.
 Renting your catamaran during the high season will see you paying more but being able to benefit from the best weather of the year.
 On the contrary, chartering the catamaran during the mid or low season will see you experiencing cooler weather but benefiting from a lower price and quieter streets and less tourists.
 It is the norm to rent a catamaran for one week or more - renting a catamaran for this length of time will see you paying lower daily prices than renting for just one day.
 For weekly rental you can expect to pay from around € 2300 / week up to as much as € 20,000 if you desire a more luxurious rental.
 Don't be put off by these price tags though!
 A catamaran that costs around € 2300 / week could sleep up to 10 people meaning the price is actually only € 230 / per person per week.
 So call your friends, book a week of work and make your reservation for a catamaran charter in Split!

 In Split, privately owned catamaran are available for charter.
 See other yachts in the area

-You are interested in other yachts than Catamaran in Split?
+Are you interested in other yachts besides Catamaran in Split?

 Look up at other yachts to charter on our website